ConRdav/gym-buddy/README.md

 Google auth  allows us to access Google Cloud safely through a method called Credentials.

-We have to call a method called from_service_account_file and pass to it our credential as a parameter.
-We get our credentials from our Google Cloud account inside the project we are working with and save it as a enviromenment variable in our local project.
-Save it in a variable
+We have to call a method called 'from_service_account_file' and pass in our Credentials as a parameter.
+We get our Credentials from our Google Cloud account inside the project we are working with, and save it as an enviromenment variable in our local project.

-Then using the previous variable created we call the with_scopes method passing to it the scope that we need to authorize.
-Save it in a variable
+Then, using the previous variable created we call the 'with_scopes' method, passing into it the scope that we need to authorize.

-Finally we need to authorize the gspread library to work in our project.
-To do that gspread has a method called authorize in which we have to pass the previous created variable in which we saved the scope variables.
+Finally, we need to authorize the gspread library to work in our project.
+To do that, gspread has a method called 'authorize' in which we have to pass the previous created variable in which we saved the scope variables.

 https://console.cloud.google.com